BZoennchen/supercollider-book/chapters/supercollider/live-coding/2-proxy-space.md

 )
 ```

-Note that if you set an argument for the proxy node it will be used regardless of the argument with the same name of the ``Pbind``.
+Note that if you set an argument for the proxy node it will be used regardless of the argument with the same name of the [Pbind](https://doc.sccode.org/Classes/Pbinds.html).
-You can not override it by re-evaluating the ``Pbind``.
+You can not override it by re-evaluating the [Pbind](https://doc.sccode.org/Classes/Pbinds.html).

 ```isc
 ~test_beep.set(\freq, 200);